2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - fixing messages**
 - edit exchange information**

-It is also **highly recommended to write a description of your meeting when creating the group or supergroup on Telegram**, as it will be visible to anyone who wishes to join.
+It is also **highly recommended to write a description of your meeting when creating a group or supergroup on Telegram**, as it will be visible to anyone who wishes to join.
 It could be, for example:

 > Welcome to @Bitcoin's Telegram[CITY] 🔥
 >